cs448m/cs448m.github.io/assignments/tbot/README.md

 <div id="idler">
 	Attach smooth pulleys to the mounting plate.
 	<ol>
-		<li>Insert 30mm cap screw through one side,
+		<li>Insert 25mm cap screw through one side,
-			then on the other side add the spacer, the pulley, and then tighten with a nut.</li>
+			then on the other side add the spacer, the pulley, and then tighten with a nylock nut.
+Make sure not to overtighten the assembly, the pulleys should still be able to rotate.
+It's okay if the assembly is a little loose.</li>
 		<li>Repeat for the 2nd pulley.</li>
 		<li>Add 2 x 10mm machine screws and t-nuts.</li>
 	</ol>